rockthejvm/rockthejvm.github.io/_posts/2024-06-14-remote-code-execution-engine.md

 ## 3. Project Architecture

 After a few iterations I came up with the architecture that can be horizontally scaled, if required.
+Ideally, such projects must be scaled easily as long as the load is increased.
+For that we use tools such as Kubernetes or other container orchestration platforms.
+Kubernetes is out of scope of this project, however, to make local development and deployment simpler we'll be using docker containers.

 We have a `master` node and its role is to be the task distributor among `worker` nodes.
 `http` is exposed on `master` node, acting as a gateway to outside world.